kavitaj11/testing-ai-promptfoo/Week 2/README.md

 2. Use clear variable names
 3. Include specific assertions
 4. Test different topics
-5. Check sentence count matches requirements
+5. Validate style, tone, or sentence count as required

 ## File References

 - Use `file://` prefix for referencing files in config
-- Keep related files in appropriate directories
+- Group files in logical directories (prompts/, providers/, tests/)
-- Use clear file naming conventions
+- Use consistent and descriptive filenames

----
-Created by Jaime Mantilla, MSIT + AI
-Last Updated: 08/2025